 1a.
 3,000 Years of Deception: A book about forgeries in art and antiques, that I have never read.
-Deception, as a word, has onomatopoeic qualities, as one almost hisses both the 'cep' and 'tion'.
+Deception, as a word, has onomatopoeic qualities - as one almost hisses the 'cep' and the 'tion'.
 Being deceived is humiliating and disappointing, as well as enraging and tiresome.
-Deception is often a quick fix for an issue that continues to grow, a short cut that is simply not worth taking.
 John Ruskin believed that 'the essence of lying is deception, not words' - and though they seem hard to untangle from one another, being lied to and being deceived are two distinct experiences.
-The writer Maria Konnikova notes that 'even when we're on the look out for signs of deception, studies show that our accuracy is hardly better than chance'.
+The writer Maria Konnikova notes that 'even when we're on the look out for signs of deception, studies show that our accuracy is hardly better than chance', which is both worrying and liberating - if you can't tell when you're being deceived, it's hardly worth wasting your time worrying about it.

 n.b.
 Read Malcolm Gladwell, Talking to Strangers